So You’ve Had a Psychosis

 Labels are cultural, social and political.
 That does not mean they are not real.
 Money is a cultural construct and I think we can all agree that it has an impact.
 The labels you get will depend on your:

-- Korea and Japan have got rid of the Schizophrenia as a diagnosis
+• South Korea and Japan have got rid of Schizophrenia as a diagnosis

-- Race can also shape how many risk factors and traumas you experience that can lead to a more pessimistic diagnosis.
+• Race can also shape how many risk factors and traumas you experience that can lead to a more pessimistic or optimistic diagnosis.

-- This is no judgment on those that benefit from this label.
+• This is no judgment on those that benefit from this label.
 Without this label we might not have Ellen Forney’s masterpiece Marbles.
-It’s just that Bi-Polar is a very big bucket that a lot of people get placed into.
+It’s just that Bi-Polar is a very big bucket that a lot of people get put into.

-- Culture, family history, how you respond to standard medications, how good you are at masking, social expectations, what services/research get funding, personal views/background of the person/s making the diagnosis etc.
+• Culture, family history, marginalized sexual or gender identity, how you respond to standard medications, how good you are at masking, social expectations, what services/research get funding, personal views/background of the person/s making the diagnosis etc.

 There are a range of labels that a person can have if they experience psychosis, a whole spectrum of psychosis disorders!
 Personally, I’m fond of Psychosis Susceptibility Syndrome.
 I like it because it enables folks to work on other factors in a more granular way.
 Negative symptoms can look a lot like Autism, ADHD, PTSD, Depression, lack of resources etc.